 Accuracy & Limitations

-Use the tool for planning and forecasting.
+Use the tool for quick planning and forecasting.
 For final approvals, defer to your HR policy and any governing law.
-If numbers differ, align your inputs with official rules and re-run.
+If a number differs, align the entitlement, period, base year and balance with your official figures and re-run.

 Units Reference